CAPITALS programme brings together top civil servants and executives from across Europe.

 The three-day modules took place in Paris, London, Rome and Berlin in June, September, December and February, respectively.
 Each module devotes the first day to discussing the machineries of government, focusing on policy formulation and delivery; the second day to a policy lab for exploring policy challenges; and the third day to leadership and management experience.

-Courses in Berlin included one on the salient features of governance and government in Germany, taught by Jobst Fiedler, Senior Fellow at the Hertie School of Governance, as well as a unit on public management reform in Germany from a comparative European perspective and one on digital governance, taught by Gerhard Hammerschmid, Professor of Public Management at the Hertie School.
+Courses in Berlin included one on the salient features of governance and government in Germany, taught by Jobst Fiedler, Senior Fellow at the Hertie School, as well as a unit on public management reform in Germany from a comparative European perspective and one on digital governance, taught by Gerhard Hammerschmid, Professor of Public Management at the Hertie School.

 In addition, there were talks with officials from the Chancellery and the Foreign Ministry as well as keynote speeches by Member of Parliament Danyal Bayaz and Stéphane Beemelmans, Managing director of Partnerschaften Deutschland and former State Secretary in the Federal Ministry of Defence.